 Dendrobium orchids are native to tropical and subtropical Asia and Oceana.
 They are unusual in that they grow on rocks in addition to trees.
 A large genus with over 1,000 species, they are sometimes referred to as ‘rock orchids.’

 Masdevallia orchids can bloom year round in the right conditions.
 Native to Mexico and Central and South America, they are sometimes referred to as ‘little flag orchids.’

 Paphiopedium orchids, also known as slipper orchids, have a large pouch that resembles a shoe.
 Native to China and tropical Asia, they usually carry just one flower per stem.

-Oncidium orchids (of which the aforementioned chocolate-scented Sharry Baby is one) are a large genus of over around 300 species.
-(They also have hundreds of close relatives.)
-Commonly known as dancing ladies, they are native to South America.
+Oncidium orchids (of which the aforementioned chocolate-scented Sharry Baby is one) are a large genus of over 300 species.
+Commonly known as Dancing Ladies, they are native to South America.

-The most common orchid variety, Phalaenopsis orchids are the easiest to grow.
-Also known as moth orchids, they have large, flat blooms and thick green upright leaves.
-Native to tropical and subtropical Asia and Australia, they grow mainly as epiphyties.
+Finally, the most common variety Phalaenopsis are the easiest to grow.
+Moth orchids have large, flat blooms and thick green upright leaves.
+Native to tropical and subtropical Asia and Australia, they grow mainly as epiphytes.

 Planning to head to the store?
 Many orchids are easier to care for than you might think.
 Just remember, since most of them are used to growing in air, they don’t like lots of water or heavy soil around their roots.